Romanebee/OMSBA-5300-DTC/README.md

-The processed data is empty because the data files are too large.
+The processed data folder is empty because the data files are too large.